agama-project/agama-project.github.io/docs/user/boot_options.md

 - `agama.finish`
-  During an unattended installation, if the installation is completed successfully then the installer will reboot into the target system by default.
+  During an unattended installation, if the installation is completed successfully then the installer will reboot into the target system by default (`reboot`).
 This behavior can be modified allowing to `stop`, `halt` or `poweroff` the machine at the end of the installation.

   ```text
   agama.finish=poweroff